beyond-the-cloud-dev/soql-lib/README.md

 }
 ```

-4. Simliar methods where the only differences is list of fields, limit, order, etc should be avoided.
+4. Avoid methods where the only differences is list of fields, limit, order, etc.
 5. Selector framework should allows to controll FLS and sharing.
 - If fflib_SObjectSelector is marked as `with sharing` it is applied to all methods.
 However there are some cases where some methods should be `without sharing`?
 What we can do?
 A new selector, but `without sharing`?
 Not good enough.
 6. Selector framework should be able to do dynamic binding without constructions as below:

 ```
 public List<Account> selectByName(Set<String> names){